 * Comchek – Commercial energy calculations for state approval

 * Reschek – Residential energy calculations for building permits

 * Insulated Concrete Forms (Click to open full-size pdf.)
-(Click links below for more information.)
+(Click links on right for more information.)

 * Conventional Energy Efficient Design – Bestimate LLC plans every home to be energy efficient with minimum 2×6 studs, R19 batt insulation, and 4 mil poly vapor barrier walls and 12″ energy heel trusses allowing minimum R44 blown attic insulation up to R50 w/ 4 mil poly vapor barrier, which will be economical and energy efficient construction.
 When a 2×6 stud is R5.5 is used in a wall @ 16″ oc with R19 fiberglass batt insulation between the studs, the wall system averages about R11.
 Adding 1/2″ to 1″ foil and/or paper faced isocyanurate rigid insulation R4-8 to the outside of the exterior wall, we have an additional continuous barrier over the total wall, adding resistance to heat or cooling loss, and more windproof construction.
 Quality, size, and style of windows and doors, and basement wall insulation are also addressed.